mblackman/milehighcoder-site/README.md

 - 📈 Good performance.
 Inline styles and the minimum amount of JS to make the page load as fast as possible.
 - 🌙 Support for light/dark mode.
 Respects user tastes and allows toggle between both saving preferences.
 - 📡 RSS.
 Bring back old days.
 - 🎨 Easily customizable.
-Thanks to the CSS variables system you can change colors and fonts in one place.
+Implements both Tailwindcss and Daisy UI for beautiful and rich pages.
 - 🖍️ Syntax coloring.
-If you write blocks of code in the articles you will have coloring, and without adding extra JS.
+If you write blocks of code in the articles you will have coloring.
 - 📝 Article recommendation.
 Each article has a tag-based recommendation system to give the user more content to read.

-## Getting started

-1. Fork this repo, or click in the button "Use this template": `https://github.com/codingpotions/nulite`
-2. `cd` into the project directory and run `npm install`

 ## Running and serving a dev build